Satya1217/Tandoori-JS-App/README.md

 # Tandoori Js - Reacting to Your Hunger, One Byte at a Time! 😋
-I don't think someone would've added this many details to the Swiggy clone during #NamasteReact NamasteDev.com check it out!!😎 don't worry no AI post...
+I don't think someone would've added this many details to the Swiggy clone during #NamasteReact NamasteDev.com check it out!!😎